-Do not attach any addition weight to the valve mouth or valve cap and in the case of valves with sealing grommet, the grommet must be replaced every time a tyre is replaced.
-Always make sure that the valve body is appropriately torqued (torque value: please follow the valve manufacturer’s recommendations ) and the grommet is compressed.
+Do not attach any additional weight to the valve mouth or valve cap.
+In the case of valves with a sealing grommet, the grommet must be replaced every time a tyre is replaced.
+Always make sure that the valve body is appropriately torqued (follow the valve manufacturer’s recommendations for torque value) and that the grommet is compressed.

 If you drive your car at speeds above 210 km/h, use either metal (clamp-in) valves or valve supports to limit the valve deflection to a maximum angle of 25°.
 Using plastic can lead to problems in your wheels, especially at high speeds.

 When you turn the steering wheel and feel the car pull in a strange direction, it may be time to check that your wheels are balanced correctly.
 Wheels that are not balanced or are out of balance can vibrate, causing uncomfortable driving.
 This can result in premature wear of: